 I’m sure once upon a time, the only thing that adorned a shop ceiling was CCTV and smoke alarms.
 But when it’s time to refurb a shop, bar, hotel or restaurant, it’s not just about changing up the walls and furniture; it seems many designers are utilising the ceiling to create eye-catching decorative features and installations that don’t take up valuable floor space.
-I’m always curious to see what’s going on in the realm of commercial interior design, because here is where you often see really innovative examples of creative reuse.
+I’m always curious to see what’s going on in the realm of commercial interior design, because here is where you often see the most innovative examples of creative reuse.
 With this in mind, here are 5 of the best modern ceiling designs, proving that when it comes to repurposing everyday objects, there can be all kinds of possibilities overhead.

 Read on for some inspirational repurposed decor ideas.